gfngfn/Sesterl/README.md

 {foo = 42, bar = true}
 ```

-Labels should be distinct from each other in one record values.
+Labels should be distinct from each other in one record value.
 The expression above has the following type:

 ```
 {foo : int, bar : bool}